About Medical Radiation & Imaging Professionals

-In the Canadian healthcare system, MRTs play key roles in diagnosis and treatment and offer advice to radiologists, radiation oncologists and other healthcare providers.
+In the Canadian healthcare system, MRIPs play key roles in diagnosis and treatment and offer advice to radiologists, radiation oncologists and other healthcare providers.
 Technologists also work in interventional radiology, assisting with procedures that use imaging to guide catheters, balloons, stents and other tools through the body to diagnose and treat disease without open surgery.

 Nuclear Medicine Technologists have technical expertise in the use of radiopharmaceuticals and radiation physics, allowing them to perform diagnostic imaging procedures with sophisticated technology.
 Nuclear Medicine Technologists may specialize in Positron Emission Tomography - Computed Tomography (PET/CT) as well.